-OET Eligible countries
+OET Eligible countries in 2023

 The OET (Occupational English Test)exam is an exclusive English language test that has been designed for health care professionals.
 It is hosted and managed by the Cambridge Boxhill Language Assessment Trust (CBLA).